 Explore the power centre of the Habsburgs: from St. Stephen’s Cathedral in the heart of the old city, the Imperial Burial Vault and the Church of the Augustinian Friars, to the Imperial Palace, the Sisi Museum and the Spanish Riding School where world-renowned Lipizzaners inspire audiences from around the world.
 All these sites are within easy walking distance of each other – so take a stroll through Vienna and get a feel for its illustrious past.

-Vienna’s art is world famous.
+Vienna’s art scene is world-famous.
 ‘The Secession’ is one of the city’s most famous art nouveau buildings dating from about 1900.
 In 1897 a group of modern-minded artists in Vienna decided to resign from the Austrian Artists Association due to conservatism.
 They started the Union of Austrian artists and wanted to build their own, free and modernised exhibition space and so they did!
 Inspired by the motto ‘To the Age, it’s Art – to Art, it’s Freedom’ – which is inscribed above the entrance – famous artists, architects and designers have called Vienna home; including famous names like Gustav Klimt and Egon Schiele.

 Expect to see locals sitting for hours on end sipping a cup of coffee, reading the newspaper and discussing politics.
 If you ask for a simple cup of coffee you might get the death stare, so we suggest you start with a “Grroßer Brauner” (rich black coffee) or a “Melange” (steamed coffee with frothed milk, similar to the Italian’s cappuccino).
 Another famous Viennese coffee is the “Einspänner” – black and strong like the Austrians like it with a dollop of whipped cream.
 Your coffee will get served on a round plate accompanied with a glass of still water.
 Top it off with a slice of Sacher Torte, the famous Austrian chocolate cake on the side.